 While the laws and events you learned about in Lesson 2 set the precedent for Asian Americans to advocate for their rights, alongside other minorities and new groups of immigrants, the shared struggle for stability and equal opportunity was far from over.
-Unfortunately, violence affected the Asian American community in the years after the height of the Civil Rights Movement.
+Violence affected the Asian American community in the years after the height of the Civil Rights Movement.
 Refugees from Vietnam and the surrounding Indochina region arrived in the midst of war.
 In 1982, the murder of Vincent Chin caused an uproar, and during the following decade, riots in Los Angeles also reflected racial hostility.
 More recently, Muslim Americans have suffered from hate crimes and racial profiling, especially in the aftermath of 9/11.
-While these points of instability and conflict greatly shaped Asian American experiences from the 1980s to the present, there is also an ongoing movement for change that connects communities beyond their age, ethnicity, gender identity, and class background.
+Asian Americans also face pressures from the Model Minority Myth, which not only pits them against other minority groups but also against each other.
+While these points of instability and conflict greatly shaped Asian American experiences from the 1980s to the present, today’s generation, like generations before, are coming together in solidarity to reimagine what it means to be Asian American.

 Background Image Description: Asian Americans participate in a protest against police brutality in New York in 2014.